Introduction

 Inferior goods are the lower quality goods that are mostly consumed by lower-income groups than those who have higher incomes.
 Examples; noodles, pasta, wheat, etc

 Inferior goods are the types of those goods for which demand decreases as income increases and vice-versa.
 These goods are just the opposite of normal goods.
 This type of goods is inversely proportional to the income of the consumers.
-In other words, the demand curve of inferior goods shifts leftward when consumer income increases and rightward when consumer income decreases.
+Graphically, the demand curve of inferior goods shifts leftward when consumer income increases and rightward when consumer income decreases.

 Inferior Goods VS Normal Goods